Help with Descriptive Statistics for your Dissertation Research

 * If your data are interval, ratio and ordinal scaled

-When there are extreme scores or outliers in your distribution, the median is the preferred measure.
+When there are extreme scores or outliers in your distribution, the median is the preferred statistic to measure central tendency.
 It is simply the midpoint in your distribution of ranked, ordered scores.
 To calculate the median, list all of the values in your distribution from the lowest to the highest and then find the midpoint – the place where it divides your distribution into equal halves.
 That is, fifty percent of all scores is above and fifty percent is below.

 The Median - odd number of scores in your distribution